Projective normality of model varieties and related results: Introduction

-In Section~9 we give the above mentioned counterexample to the surjectivity of the multiplication in the case of a model wonderful variety of not simply connected type, and this leads us to discuss some general properties of the multiplication map.
+In Section~9 we give the above-mentioned counterexample to the surjectivity of the multiplication in the case of a model wonderful variety of not simply connected type.
+This leads us to discuss some general properties of the multiplication map and to prove Proposition \ref{prop-intro: differenze}.\\

+\textit{Aknowledgments.} We would like to thank Domingo Luna, who suggested us some years ago to study the normality of spherical nilpotent orbit closures via the projective normality of wonderful varieties.

-\textit{Aknowledgments.} The paper was partially written during a staying of the second author in Erlangen-N\"urnberg Universit\"at between March and October 2012, partially supported by DAAD fellowship A-10-85040.
+The paper was partially written during a staying of the second author at Friedrich-Alexander-Universit\"at Erlangen-N\"urnberg between March and October 2012, partially supported by a DAAD fellowship.
 He is grateful to the Emmy Noether Zentrum and especially to Friedrich Knop for warm hospitality; also, many thanks are due to Friedrich Knop for fruitful discussions.

-\section{Generalities.}
+\section{Generalities}